elsentjhung/elsentjhung.github.io/tutorial.md

 ### 0. Programming languages

 You should learn at least one high programming language _e.g._ Python, and one low level programming language, _e.g._ C or C++.
 This tutorial assumes knowledge of Python.

 #### 0.1.
 Python

 Python is a modern object-oriented programming language and widely used in scientific research and other industry such as data science, banking, machine learning, _etc_.
-Python also has a vast library to do some numerical computation and plotting.
-The book I recommend to learn Python is [Eric Matthes, Python Crash Course, _No Starch Press_] (available on Amazon).
+Python also has a vast library to do numerical computation and plotting.
+The book I recommend to learn Python is [Python Crash Course] (available on Amazon).

 #### 0.2.
 C or C++

 There are two reasons why it's also a good idea to learn C or C++.
 First, programs written in C usually run 10 times faster compared to those written in Python.
 Second, learning low level programming language will also teach you how memory management works in your computer.
-I used this book to learn C: [Greg Perry, C Programming Absolute Beginner's Guide, _Que Publishing_] (also available on Amazon).
+I used this book to learn C: [C Programming Absolute Beginner's Guide] (also available on Amazon).

 ### 1. Essential mathematics